 If you’re at a loss for ideas on how to optimize your overall marketing strategy for Black Friday, here are some suggestions:

-1. Send Targeted Promotional Emails
+6. Use Segmentation to Send Targeted Black Friday Promotional Emails

 Email always works better when you tailor the message to the recipient.

 Like any other marketing campaign, Black Friday engagement really comes down to understanding your email list.
 You need to divide and group contacts into several different segments according to their interests and engagement.
 I think through segmentation, through personalization, and through really finding your true fans — both on social media and in your email campaigns — you can get the most engagement with people who are most likely to buy from you.

 Segmenting your email list is the number one way to get this done.
 Target a smaller subset of your email contacts that share certain characteristics and align the content of the email with exactly what they need.